Multicomponent cat states with sub-Planckian structures and their optomechanical analogues: Generic superposition of states

 \section{Generic superposition of states}

 The macroscopic superposition of two distinguishable coherent states leads to a macroscopic cat state~\cite{glauber_coherent_1963,dodonov_even_1974,yurke_generating_1986}.
 This notion is also well-known for the superposition involving more than two coherent states~\cite{zurek_sub-planck_2001, shukla_quantum_2019, shukla_superposing_2023}.
 Here, we examine the concept of such higher-order coherent-state superpositions.
-A generic superposition involving $L$ number of coherent states is expressed as~\cite{janszky_coherent_1993,toscano_sub-planck_2006,shukla_superposing_2023}
+The generic superpositions of $L$ coherent states are presented in the Appendix.
+However, our main focus is the case when the superposition involves a number $L$ of coherent states of equal weights and particular phases~\cite{janszky_coherent_1993,toscano_sub-planck_2006,shukla_superposing_2023}: